 Exportation/release of this document may require necessary procedures in accordance with the regulations of your resident country and/or US export control laws.

 Trademarks

-Linux is a trademark or registered trademark of Mr. Linus Torvalds in the United States and other countries.
+UNIX is a registered trademark of The Open Group in the United States and other countries.